Patents reveal Apple is looking into “smart fabric”

 Fabric seems to be on Apple’s mind.
 At least that’s what the company’s new patents are telling us.

-This past week, the U.S. Patent and Trademark Office published a slew of newly-approved patents for Apple, and one design filing had to do with fabric, according to Patently Apple.
-This latest one–which was first filed in September, 2016–shows just one image, with the title “Fabric,” of what appears to be ridged material; the patent describes the ridges as “contrasting appearance.”
+This past week, the U.S. Patent and Trademark Office published a slew of newly approved patents for Apple, and one design filing had to do with fabric, according to Patently Apple.
+This latest one–which was first filed in September 2016–shows just one image, with the title “Fabric,” of what appears to be ridged material; the patent describes the ridges as “contrasting appearance.”
 This may seem like a one-off diversion for the company, but over the last few years Apple has had a number of fabric-adjacent patents approved.

 For instance, a few weeks ago the company had multiple patents approved related to smart fabrics that could be used in both clothing and devices.
 One of the designs related to a glove that had circuitry woven into it, making it possible to have sensors like blood pressure monitors embedded.
 Another patent from this past summer involves garments having sensors integrated as a way to aid visually impaired people.